top of page

 Within three days, we had that compound all finished up.
 All of the high command was there except for the top dog, who’d killed himself.
 I believe his name was Himmler.
 Sometimes I remember better than others (laughs).
 My platoon was the only American unit that knew what was going on there.

-Among the things we had to do was to build barbed wire and cyclone-fencing, booby-traps, posts, and various other electrical supplies.
+Among the things we had to do was to build tightly wound barbed wire and cyclone-fencing, booby-traps, posts, and various other electrical devices.
 We were up around the clock, transforming the landscape, building huge post-holes, fortifying walls, building a make-shift interrogation center and prison processing center.
 We had to build machine-gun nests and towers in each corner of the hotel.
 Wow, what a whirlwind of activities!
 We utilized a makeshift playground as a place for the prisoners to get a little exercise, but not one of them knew that it would be the same courtyard where they would be hanged.

 The cells were barely 6x9 and were reinforced with lead doors.
 The only light they were allowed to see was a small bulb that was shined through the door.
 We didn't have the time to rewire the place and it wouldn't have been safe to do so anyway.
 Too many things can go wrong there.
 The rooms were dank places.
 We wanted this to be a prison after-all.